 Customers who watch an ad on YouTube are 43 percent more likely to buy it.

 With over 5 billion daily searches, Google is the most used search engine.
-Not to mention that Google Ads have been around for nearly two decades, providing them an advantage over the competition in the paid advertising arena.
+Not to mention that Google Ads has been around for nearly two decades, providing them with an advantage over the competition in the paid advertising arena.

 Google is used by people all around the world to ask questions, which are answered using a combination of paid ads and organic results.

 According to Google, advertisers make $8 for every $1 they spend on Google Ads.
 According to Google, advertisers make $8 for every $1 spent on Google Ads.
 There are a few reasons why you would wish to try Google advertising.

 Is there any other reason?
 Google Ads are being used by your competition (and they might even be bidding on your branded terms).
 Hundreds of thousands of businesses use Google Ads to promote their company, which means that even if you’re ranking organically for a search phrase, your results will be moved to the bottom of the page, below your competitors.

 Google Ads should be a component of your paid strategy if you’re using PPC to sell your product or services – there’s no getting around it (except maybe Facebook Ads, but that’s another subject)